 Attorneys can register for inclusion in the Low Bono Chapter 7 Listing through the online Volunteer Registration Form.
 After certifying to meet the pro bono service requirement upon registration, Low Bono Listing attorneys are required to self-report their completion of pro bono service to the DAP Coordinator at Amanda_Kaniowski@mdb.uscourts.gov on an annual basis.
 Additionally, if an attorney is registered for both the Chapter 13 and the Chapter 7 Attorney Listings, that attorney is only required to meet the pro bono service requirement once for inclusion in both publications.

-Attorneys may request to have their name removed at any time from the
+Attorneys may request to have their name removed from the Low Bono Chapter 7 listing at any time.